Reported median body size for this species (Length mm; width micrometers; weight micrograms) - Click:

 molecular analyses established the new species (Carneiro et al., 1996).

 Brazil.
 One of 17 species of Meloidogyne reported on coffee.

-M. paranaensis is currently only reported in Brazil and Guatemala.
+M. paranaensis is currently reported in Central America and the

-Reported on coffee in Paran State, Brazil.
+Reported on coffee in Parana State, Brazil.
 Considered the most destructive

 nematode pest of coffee in Brazil.